MarynaHoncharenko/Processing-for-Designers---Introduction-to-Programming/README.md

 ## Aray draw
 Mouse over the screen and than see, what you have drawn
 ![draw the line](https://user-images.githubusercontent.com/36308912/36646955-012a2324-1a7f-11e8-8bec-b9234d5605a3.PNG)

 ## Kaninchen
+Reacting on mouse movements and due to the distance of cursor shows the rabbit's ears
 ![kaninchen](https://user-images.githubusercontent.com/36308912/36647078-7017ede2-1a80-11e8-836c-4103b6214dec.PNG)

 ## Pin Pong Game